What is the Online MPH in Epidemiology?

-All MPH degree students must develop skills in basic public health concepts and demonstrate capacity to apply these concepts through a practical experience relevant to their area of specialization.
+All students in the MPH program develop skills in basic public health concepts and then demonstrate capacity to apply these concepts through a practical experience relevant to their area of specialization.
 “Practice” refers to implementing (doing) public health, rather than understanding (studying, researching) public health.

 The practical experience is an applied, field-based requirement that gives students experience in the practice of public health – requiring 120-240 hours in a field placement.